shelddin/MindControlNao/README.md

 the subscrber reads which expression is published there and then give the command to the robot to move.

 the available moves are the following :
-.
-Smilimg -> Moving Forward
+- Smilimg -> Moving Forward
-.
-Clenching -> Stopping
+- Clenching -> Stopping
-.
-Eye-brow -> Rotating right
+- Eye-brow -> Rotating right
-.
-Furbrow -> Rotating left
+- Furbrow -> Rotating left

 # How to use?
+first change the username for the directory to your computer username

-basically run the two nodes separately by using the following commands
+After that basically run the two nodes separately by using the following commands

 rosrun nao_mind_controlled expression_publisher.py